Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 ## About

 Cinder is a clean, responsive theme for static documentation sites that are generated with [MkDocs](https://github.com/mkdocs/mkdocs).
-It's built on the [Bootstrap framework](http://getbootstrap.com/) and includes pre-packaged syntax highlighting ([highlight.js](https://highlightjs.org/)), icons (<i class="fa fa-flag"></i> [FontAwesome](https://fortawesome.github.io/Font-Awesome/)), and a smashingly legible type scheme to get your message out to your users.
+It's built on the [Bootstrap framework](http://getbootstrap.com/) and includes pre-packaged syntax highlighting ([highlight.js](https://highlightjs.org/)) with support for [over 25 programming languages](/specimen/#language-support), icons (<i class="fa fa-flag"></i> [FontAwesome](https://fortawesome.github.io/Font-Awesome/)), and a smashingly legible type scheme to get your message out to your users.

 You are looking at the theme and can see a selection of the theme elements on the [Specimen page](/specimen/).